 Your Academic Advisement Report will summarize your completed and unresolved graduation requirements (see below).

-You are expected to follow the curriculum assigned to you by Senate, as published in the Undergraduate Calendar for the year level you are enrolled in.
+You are expected to follow the curriculum as published in the Undergraduate Calendar for the year level you are enrolled in.
 Sometimes, students ask for a curriculum exception.
 There are two kinds of exceptions: Substitutions and Directives.

-A Course Substitution is processed when a Ryerson course that is not part of your normal curriculum is used for a specific required course.
+A Course Substitution is when a Ryerson course that is not part of your normal curriculum is used as a substitution for a specific required course.
 In other words, you are replacing required Course A with Course B. You should seek approval for a Course Substitution before enrolling in the course.
 Course Substitutions do not automatically affect your GPA, replace any future prerequisite requirements, nor are they a formal statement about course equivalence.
 Course Substitutions requests must be reviewed and approved by the Teaching Department, your Program Department and Curriculum Advising.

-A Course Directive is processed when a Ryerson course that is not part of your normal curriculum is used for credit for one of your program’s elective groups (Professional, Professionally-Related, Liberal Studies, Core, Open).
+A Course Directive is when a Ryerson course that is not part of your normal curriculum is used for credit for one of your program’s elective groups (Professional, Professionally-Related, Liberal Studies, Core, Open).
 For example, you wish to use Course B, not normally taken by students in your program, as one of your Professional electives.
 You should seek approval for a Course Directive before enrolling in the course.
 Course Directives requests must be reviewed and approved by both your Program Department and Curriculum Advising.
 Liberal Studies Course Directive requests are reviewed and approved by both the Faculty of Arts and Curriculum Advising.

 For instructions, definitions and regulations download the Course Substitution/ Directive Request form.

-You must finish all of your courses within a specified number of years.
-This is known as your timespan and it starts “ticking” your first term after admission.
+In order to graduate, you must finish all of your courses within a specified number of years.
+This is known as your timespan and the clock starts “ticking” in your first term of eligibility for enrolment.
 Even though you may not be attending Ryerson for one or more terms (for example, you have decided to request a temporary Short-Term Withdrawal from your program for either the current academic term or for future academic terms due to financial, health, personal, academic or other reasons, you still continue to use up your timespan.